zachflower/flower.codes/http/_posts/2022-04-05-single-purpose-tech.md

-Don't get me wrong, I love the internet (or, at least, I love what the internet represents), but I reveled in the excitement of technology for the first 25 years of my life without devolving into a tightly wrapped ball of anxiety that spent an embarassing amount of my waking hours hours staring at the glowing rectangle surgically attached to my hand.
+Don't get me wrong, I love the internet (or, at least, I love what the internet represents), but I reveled in the excitement of technology for the first 25 years of my life without devolving into a tightly wrapped ball of anxiety that spent an embarrassing amount of my waking hours hours staring at the glowing rectangle surgically attached to my hand.

 The thing is, I'm starting to realize that the problem isn't the device, but